Berlin – London – San Francisco

 With that said, I don’t let all those notes go to waste.
 Either they will be immediately actionable notes, or I put them in a Google Doc to refer back to.
 And I’d like to share them with you below.
 Please do provide constructive comments in the comments section below or in the Google doc itself.

-I also found out that Marshall wrote the Ultimate Guide to Google Adwords and Ultimate Guide to LinkedIn for Business, both of which I ordered.
+I also found out that Marshall wrote the Ultimate Guide to Google Adwords , which I summarized in another post here.
+He also wrote Ultimate Guide to LinkedIn for Business, which is on my bookshelf cue to read next.
 I’ll provide those summaries once I’m done with the books.

 Thanks for reading.